What is VectorStyler

 Import Native AI Files

 VectorStyler imports native Adobe Illustrator files as well as the PDF stream in AI files.
 In some cases AI files are saved with PDF streams, and such files are accessible from any PDF reading application (as well as VectorStyler).
-But this increases the AI file size, therefore many designers opt to save without the PDF files.
+But this increases the AI file size, therefore many designers opt to save without the PDF stream option.
 Such AI files cannot be opened by third party illustration software (with the exception of CorelDraw).

-Adobe Illustrator files can be imported, with retaining all high-level editing options.
+Native Adobe Illustrator files can be imported, with retaining all high-level editing options.
 Alternatively, it is also possible to import AI files as PDFs to access the resulting vector objects.

 And much more…